 The Settlers Inn at Bingham Park (1927) Hawley, Pennsylvania

-Hacienda Del Sol Guest Ranch was first established in 1929 as a school for girls.
-Many of the cacti and trees in the historical photos can be seen today, taller and fuller.
-From the first moment guests enter the 34-acre Hacienda Del Sol Guest Ranch Resort beautiful flora and fauna surrounds.
+When entering the 34-acre Hacienda Del Sol Guest Ranch Resort guests will see beautiful flora and fauna all around.
 The walkway up to the historic archway features stunning, desert flowers frequented by hummingbirds, butterflies and lizards.
-The botanical gardens feature varieties of Agave, Yucca, cactus and multitudes of annuals that bloom seasonally.
-The resort also features a chef’s garden and a bartender’s garden, filled with herbs, spices and citrus fruits to be used at both of award-winning restaurants on site.
-Because of Tucson’s mild climate and hearty desert plants, there are beautiful blooms in season year-round.
+The grounds feature botanical gardens with varieties of Agave, Yucca, cactus and multitudes of annuals that bloom seasonally.
+The resort also includes a chef’s garden and a bartender’s garden, filled with herbs, spices and citrus fruits to be used at both award-winning

 The Wigwam (1929) Litchfield Park, Arizona